tldr-pages/tldr/pages/linux/brew.md

 `brew install {{formula}}`

-- List installed files for formulae, argument --verbose is to recursively list files of all subdirectories, it's optional:
+- List installed files for formulae or list all installed formulae if no formula specified, argument --verbose is to recursively list files of all subdirectories.:

 `brew list --verbose {{formula}}`